 “We’re all puzzle pieces.
 Some of us are in the center of the puzzle, connected to other pieces on all sides.
 Maybe I’m just on the edge.
 But I’m still on the puzzle.”

-But don’t get too attached — she’s taken.
+Just don’t get too attached.
+She’s taken.